 - USMA’s Certified Metrication Specialist (CMS) program (How to become qualified)

 - USMA’s Science Fair awards program (Become a judge, use your metric talents)

 - USMA’s E-mail Listserver (Mailing List) (Join the metric discussion.
 You can subscribe free.)

 - USMA member-only information (Must be a current dues-paying member to access this information.
-USMA members may receive the username and password (changed yearly) by contacting the USMA Webmaster.)
+USMA members may receive the password (changed yearly) by contacting USMA.)

 Publications and Supplies